Loo Microdistrict: History

-On August 7, 2008, a terrorist attack occurred on the beach of Loo, killing two people and injuring fifteen.
+On August 7, 2008, a terrorist attack occurred on the beach of Loo, in which two people were killed and 15 people were injured.
 Eight people were hospitalized.
 The unidentified exploding device went off on the city beach at 10:10 Moscow Time.
 One of the people that died was a female resident of Kyiv born in 1986, the other was a male resident of Rostov-on-Don born in 1977.

 Leisure in Loo

-In recent years, a large number of private hotels and cottages appeared in Loo.
-The level of service in these facilities is constantly increasing.
-The recreation center "Akvaloo" achieved wide popularity with its developed infrastructure which includes a water park, restaurants, and a nightclub.
-The night club "Tornado" also is situated not far from the beach.
+In recent years, a number of private hotels and cottages appeared in Loo.